-When troubleshooting a complex system where the source of the problem is not readily apparent, break the problem down into component subsystems, such as the door panels, pivot guides, tooth belt assembly, and so on,
+When troubleshooting a complex system where the source of the problem is not readily apparent, break the problem down into component subsystems, such as the door panels, pivot guides, tooth belt assembly, and so on.

-Mechanical checking and remedies
+1. Mechanical checking and remedies

+control box for a switch change when tested.
+Likewise, test any door panel breakout switches and the six-position program switch, if used.
 The door leaf may also be jamming on the floor or on the weather stripping.
 Clean the floor guide, adjust the door leaf height/depth or take Motion and presence sensors are in reality switches and are either on or off.
 Check each sensor for proper voltage and check output at the complete sliding track/floor guide.
 If the door leaf stops or is hard to move, the reason may be sand, stones, rubbish etc. in the floor guide.
 Disconnect the main power and the transmission rods.
 Pull the door leaf manually and check that the door can be easily moved over the other necessary measures until the door leaf is running smoothly when manually operated.